 Even if an insurance adjuster is being friendly, they are not your friend.
 Anything you say on this call might be used against you later.
 They might also hope that instilling trust encourages you to settle the case right away, which is never suitable for your interests.
 Instead, it’s best to talk to a car accident lawyer before you take any calls from the other driver’s insurance company.

 to find a John Foy office near you

 2. Dragging Their Feet When Processing Your Claim

 Insurance companies have no problem with contacting you right away after an accident.
-On the other hand, they may take their sweet time actually responding to your claim.
+But, on the other hand, they may take their sweet time actually responding to your claim.

 After receiving your personal injury claim regarding the accident, the insurance company might draw out the process of getting details and responding to your claim.
-The hope is that a delay will wear you down and encourage you to accept a lower settlement—or give up on the whole thing completely.
+The hope is that a delay will wear you down and encourage you to accept a lower settlement or completely give up on the whole thing.